GermanCentralLibraryForTheBlind/sublime-brailleMusic/README.md

 # sublime-brailleMusic
-Syntax support for Ascii- Braille Music text files
+Sublime Text 3 syntax support for Ascii- Braille Music text files

 ## Introduction
 > Braille music is a Braille code that allows music to be notated using Braille cells so music can be read by visually impaired musicians.